Mr-Ojii/MotionTracking_MK-II_Plus/README.md

 AviUtl object tracking (rubbish) plugin based on LKT/optical flow.
 Use OpenCV 4.5.1 or newer.

 ## System Requirement
-*- Intel Core-i series processor
-OR
 *- CPU with AVX support (Not tested on SSE-only CPU)
 *- \>= 2GB RAM
 *- Windows 7 or later
+*- AviUtl 1.10
-*- AviUtl 1.10 and Adv.Editing 0.92
+*- Adv.Editing 0.92

 ## Installation
-Dump the .AUF and .XML files into either
+Dump the .AUF and .XML files into
 `AviUtl's root folder`
-or
-`the ./Plugins sub-folder`

 The menu name should be "MotionTracking MK-II Plus"